Raging Alone 12: Guilt

 “He’s fine, I’m sure.”

 He looked at her.
-He wanted to come back with her, to spend time with the affable couple from the other clan.
+He wanted to come back with her, to spend time with the overly friendly couple from the other clan.
 It would be a promising night of being naughty and drunken entertainment.
 There was even a chance he would enjoy a bit of company.
 However, he felt exhausted.
 The thought of coming home drunk or sleeping the night away in the arms one of the girls from Nikogāmi would be appealing; it wouldn’t be the first time.

 Kiríshi stroked his hair, looking at him with a slight front.
 “Are you going to be okay?”